DirtBagXon/hypseus_scoreboard/README.md

 <a href="https://www.youtube.com/playlist?list=PLRLuhkf2c3OfWXBjaeWMZKH3ejyk8eOgZ"><img align="left" src="images/scoreboard.png"></a>

-The project uses serial communication with an _Arduino_ `Uno`, `Nano` or `Mega` driving `MAX7219`
+The project uses serial communication with an _Arduino_ Classic or _Esp32_ driving `MAX7219`
 8-Digit LED Display Controllers to power _7-segment LED_ character, or other _LED_, displays.

-The Arduino _sketches_ provided demonstrate the serial communication (_using serialib_) between
+The provided _sketches_ demonstrate the serial communication (_using serialib_) between _hypseus_
-_hypseus_ and the Arduino.
-These should be portable to other programmable microcontrollers able
+and the Arduino.
+These should be portable to other programmable microcontrollers able to handle
-to handle serial communication.
+serial communication.

 Required Arduino libraries:
 [LEDControl][LED]